Learn how to create a budget with just a few easy steps. Once you see how to set up a budget, it will put you on the right financial path.

 Include your monthly payments for mortgage/rent, car payment(s), utilities (more on that next), insurance, student loans, cable/internet provider, cell phone, child-care expenses and church pledges (if it applies).
 These are expenses you can count on every month and you need to know exactly how much they add up to.

-I also like to use a free app, called Mint.
+I also like to use a free app, called Mint for financial planning.
 You can download it for free and it will help you figure out your fixed expenses.

 3. Figure out what you pay annually in utilities.